-When taking a natural health product, it's important to pay attention to the recommended dose and check the evidence that supports this.
+When taking a natural-based health product, it's important to pay attention to the recommended dose and check the evidence that supports this.

 More of a good thing isn’t always better